g-h-0-S-t/Apocalypse/README.md

 Use ' **-incognito --disable-ipc-flooding-protection**' flag before running this tool in Chrome (right click on Chrome shortcut, go to properties, paste the flag at the end inside 'Target')

-Pass single or multiple comma separtated URLs in the textarea and click the button to initiate the attack.
+Pass single or multiple comma separated URLs in the textarea and click the button to initiate the attack.

 **Remember:**
 **(1). more URLS = more load for your machine/device**